 Once the roles are identified, the next step is to assign these roles to individuals.
 This assignment should be based on a combination of skills, experience, and interest.

 It's essential to involve the team in this process, as buy-in from members is crucial for the successful implementation of any sales enablement strategy.
+Here are things to consider when defining your sales enablement roles and responsibilities:

-• What are the most important areas where the sales team needs support?
+- What are the most important areas where the sales team needs support?

-• What are my resources?
+- What are my resources?
 Can I assign one or three people to sales enablement roles?

-• Where can sales enablement have the biggest impact?
+- Where can sales enablement have the biggest impact?

 The above helps you identify the needs of your sales organization and what sales enablement activities could help the most in improving performance.
 Here's an example:

 👉 Your sales team is suffering from low win rates.
-The team is struggling to communicate your differentiated value and deals are lost to the competition.
+The team is struggling to communicate your differentiated value and deals are lost to the competition. |

-You can address this problem from two different angles - training and content.
+You can address this problem from two different angles– training and content.

 Does the sales team need training in communicating your unique value proposition OR is your content inadequate in conveying that message?
 You’re just getting started with enablement and can’t allocate many resources to the initiative.

-1. Assess the core of the problem - is it the pitch or the content that is lacking?
+💡This is what you do: 1.
+Assess the core of the problem - is it the pitch or the content that is lacking?
+2. Based on what you find out - address the issue with training or content 3.
+Allocate one sales manager or marketing manager to the initiative |

 In an ideal situation, you could allocate resources to both training and content as they can both affect the outcome of your initiative.
 Both can have an impact on communicating your value prop and therefore help increase those win rates.
 But in many cases, you need to choose one which makes it important to assess the root cause of the problem.

 💡At the end of the day, setting roles and responsibilities for your enablement initiative comes down to your sales enablement strategy.
-Read all about How to Create a Sales Enablement Plan.
+Read all about How to Create a Sales Enablement Plan. |

 Aligning Roles with Business Objectives and Sales Strategies

-The roles and responsibilities defined within your sales enablement team should directly support your overall business objectives and sales strategies.
 For instance, if your strategy focuses on penetrating new market segments, your sales enablement roles should include responsibilities that align with market research, content creation for new demographics, and training for different sales approaches.

 It's also important to ensure that these roles are integrated with other departments, especially marketing and product development, to maintain a cohesive approach to sales.
 This alignment ensures that the sales enablement team is not working in a silo but is contributing to the broader company goals.